uah-gic-ssoo/lab-assignment-2021-es-VSNVV/README.md

 ## Students that will participate in the practice

-Student 1: Your name here
+Student 1: Víctor Sanavia Valdeolivas

-Student 2 (optional):
+Student 2 (optional): Cristian Moreno López